explainers-by-googlers/future-browsing-context-group-dependency-hint/README.md

 ## Introduction

 Some browsers perform a browsing context group (BCG) swap on navigations for performance reasons.
 In certain scenarios, this can cause web-facing breakage of named window reuse.
-This proposal introduces an opt-out mechanism that web content can use to indicate to the browser that it relies on a browsing context group not happening.
+This proposal introduces an opt-out mechanism that web content can use to indicate to the browser that it relies on a browsing context group swap not happening.
 The proposed mechanism is to use the ["opener"](https://html.spec.whatwg.org/multipage/links.html#link-type-opener) rel type.
 An author would annotate anchor elements for which a BCG swap on navigation would cause breakage.

 ## Background